dimeritium-foil/rhymepy/README.md

 * Remove dependency on the`colored` module.
 * Loading bar if using Datamuse as a backend.
 * Option to center output text.
+* (?)
+Remove empty lines and add a spacer in-between each line match block.